 How to Use Trello: Setting up your Custom Board

 I have a tried and true format for setting up my Trello boards for all my projects.
-In addition, students in my courses (like Everyone is a Project Manager and The Instructional Design and Tech Accelerator certificate program) make copies of these exact boards for their course work.
+In addition, students in my courses (like Everyone is a Project Manager and The Instructional Design and Tech Accelerator System and Certificate program) make copies of these exact boards for their coursework.

 So, follow along, and I’ll share how to use Trello by setting up a custom board that you can share with your team and clients!
 Or, you can skip to this part of the video and see it in action.